n8n-io/n8n-docs/_snippets/data/data-mapping/item-linking-node-creators.md

-!!! note "Programmatic-style nodes only"
+///  note  | Programmatic-style nodes only
 This guidance applies to programmatic-style nodes.
 If you're using declarative style, n8n handles paired items for you automatically.
+///
 n8n's item linking allows users to access data from items that precede the current item. n8n needs to know which input item a given output item comes from.
 If this information is missing, expressions in other nodes may break.
 As a node developer, you must ensure any items returned by your node support this.

 This applies to programmatic nodes (including trigger nodes).
 You don't need to consider item linking when building a declarative-style node.
 Refer to [Choose your node building approach](/integrations/creating-nodes/plan/choose-node-method/) for more information on node styles.